 We are still learning about COVID-19 and how it affects people in the short and long term.
-If you have had pneumonia as a result of COVID-19, like any pneumonia this can take some time to recover from.
+It is becoming clear that it can take people a while to recover from COVID-19 infections, even if they have been fairly mild.

 Visit our Post-COVID Hub

 If you have breathing difficulties after coronavirus, find information and dedicated support for your physical and mental health.

 We hope you have found this content useful